Macrometacorp/docs/docs/c8ql/c8ql-tutorial.md

   RETURN DOCUMENT(["Characters/2861650", "Characters/2861653"])
   ```

-1. Replace the document keys with keys from the results of the previous query.
+1. Replace the document keys with keys from the first and fourth records in the results of the previous query.
 1. Click **Run Query**.

 Macrometa returns something like this: